How to Build an Effective Personal Finance Application

 - Linking to bank cards and user accounts (if you decide to create a second type of finance mobile apps)

-- The ability to track all transaction and store their history;
+- The ability to track all transactions and store their history;

 - Setting a day and month budget.
 A useful feature that will allow users to save money and plan large purchases.